 Researchers are even starting to question the assumption that Alzheimer’s should be dealt with before the brain has deteriorated.
 “There’s a lot of organic motives for why that might not be actual,” says Howard Fillit, a neuroscientist, geriatrician, and founding government director and chief science officer of the Alzheimer’s Drug Discovery Foundation.

 Cholesterol-reducing statins have been evolved for folks that already had a primary heart assault, Fillit notes, and whether they could save you that first one remains debatable.
 He says that with Alzheimer’s, it’s a terrific concept to treat people earlier than signs and symptoms have emerged as disabling, but he’s not convinced it makes experience to treat 55-12 months-olds who might at some point move on to develop the ailment.
-Such studies ought to take a long time to prove out, and if a drug can’t opposite or freeze early signs, he’s now not certain it could prevent them from ever happening.
+Such studies ought to take a long time to prove, and if a drug can’t opposite or freeze early signs, he’s not certain it could prevent them from ever happening.